SimonBiggs/electronfactors/README.md

 By deleting the contents of that file and replacing it with your desired insert shapes and measurements you can input generic shapes.

 #### Coordinate based import
 The second method is by importing arbitrary shape Cartesian coordinates.
 This requires three csv files.
 One containing all the labelled x-coordinates, the second containing all the labelled y-coordinates, the third containing the meta data such as energy, applicator, ssd, and measured factor.
+Of importance is that the index used to label the shape within each of the three files must agree.

 Examples of these files are found here: